 - Tomato Sauce

-Boil the cabbage for about 20 minutes; if the entire cabbage is not covered with water, rotate it during boiling;
+- Boil the cabbage for about 20 minutes; if the entire cabbage Italian with water, rotate it during boiling;

-Take off one leaf at the time and place 2-4 tablespoons of filing in the middle depending on the size of the leaf;
+- Take off one leaf at the time and place 2-4 tablespoons of filling in the middle depending on the size of the leaf;

 If you like this recipe you may also like these Polish dishes: